samchungy/zod-openapi/README.md

 #### Manual Extension

-This is useful if you have a different instance of Zod from another library that you would like to extend.
+This is useful if you have a specific instance of Zod or a Zod instance from another library that you would like to target.

 ```typescript
 import { z } from 'another-lib';